valmir-filho/valmir-filho/README.md

 # 👨🏻‍💻 About Me 👨🏻‍💻

-My name is Valmir Moro Conque Filho.
-I am 44 years old and I live in Brazil.
+My name is Valmir Moro Conque Filho and I live in Brazil.

-I have a master’s degree in production and systems engineering, specializing in information quality for decision-making processes.
-I am a university professor, teaching engineering and technology courses for civil engineering, electrical engineering, mechanical engineering, production engineering, and analysis and systems development.
+I have a degree in Systems Analysis and DevelopmentI and a master’s degree in Production and Systems eEngineering, specializing in information quality for decision-making processes.
+I am a university professor, teaching engineering and technology courses.

 # 🏆 GitHub Trophies 🏆